 Website

 The Iowa, Chicago & Eastern Railroad Corp.
-(IC&E) operates the rail line along the Mississippi River.
-With tracks that run north/south through Dubuque with daily switching service.
+(IC&E) operates the rail line along the Mississippi River with tracks that run north/south through Dubuque with daily switching service.
 The Canadian National/Illinois Central (CN/IC) offers intermodal facilities and daily switching service in Dubuque.

 The Burlington Northern Santa Fe Railroad Company (BNSF) operates a line across the Mississippi River from Dubuque and serves the Dubuque area via trackage rights over another railroad.